 F-line instructions are instruction word patterns with bits 15-12 that have an \$F encoding, causing F-line exceptions.
 These instructions are termed unimplemented floating-point instructions and cause an unimplemented floating-point exception.
 The MC68040 recognizes some F-line instructions, such as the FMUL and CPUSH, which do not cause F-line exceptions.
 There are some F-line instructions that the MC68040 recognizes as valid MC68881/MC68882 floating-point instruction patterns, but as floating-point instructions that the processor cannot complete in hardware.
-Table 9-10 lists the floating-point instructions that are unimplemented and therefore cause an unimplemented instruction exception.
+Table 9-10 lists the floating-point instruction exception.